 With our Covenanters Tour learn about who the Covenanters were and the Prison where they were locked away, the Gallows where they were hung, the Chapel where their bodies were dressed before burial and their burial site.
 This tour will visit three different sites.

-Why not book an indulgent Afternoon Tea after your tour.
-Enjoy a delicious afternoon tea with tea or coffee at a venue near to Greyfriars.
+Why not book an indulgent Afternoon Tea after your tour and enjoy a delicious afternoon tea with tea or coffee at a venue near to Greyfriars.

 City Tours Edinburgh conduct unique walking tours